Spa & WellnessSpa & Wellness

 SHARE

-Spas, as you know, are places where you go to take care of yourself, to take a break from the daily routine, immersing yourself in moments of pure well-being.
+Spas, as you know, are places where you go to take care of yourself, breaking away from the daily routine, immersing yourself in moments of pure well-being.

-But in Emilia Romagna there are some establishments that, in addition to this, also offer an experience of immersion in art and history: these are the Historical Baths, buildings that for their architecture and decorations, can tell (better than any history of art book), an artistic movement.
+In Emilia Romagna there are some thermal baths that, in addition to this, also offer an experience of immersion in art and history.
+These are the Historical Baths, buildings that for their architecture and decorations, can tell (better than any history of art book), an artistic current or movement.

-Here are 5 Spas of Emilia-Romagna housed in historic buildings.
+Here are five Spas of Emilia-Romagna housed in historic buildings.

-If the name of Salsomaggiore Terme, a town in the Parma hinterland, has been synonymous with thermal waters since Roman time, it’s by crossing the threshold of the fascinating Liberty-style building of the Terme Berzieri, dating back to 1923, that a real journey in art begins, thanks to Galileo Chini and his decorations realized according to the elegant stylistic features of Art Nouveau, mixing them with oriental influences.
+If the name of Salsomaggiore Terme, a town in the Parma hinterland, has been synonymous with thermal waters since Roman times, it is by crossing the threshold of the fascinating Liberty-style building of the Terme Berzieri, dating back to 1923, that a true journey into art begins.

-The Terme di Sant’Andrea are located in Medesano, half an hour’s drive from Parma, in the atmosphere of an elegant Liberty-style building surrounded by the rolling hills of Parma.
+The Terme di Sant’Andrea spa is located in Medesano, an hour and a half away from Parma, in the atmosphere of an elegant Liberty-style building surrounded by rolling hills.

-This establishment was born in the late nineteenth century thanks to the accidental discovery of local thermal water springs.
-Although the birth of these spas is therefore more recent than other spas known since ancient times, its waters have 7 different chemical-physical compositions, for as many therapeutic effects.
+Created at the end of the 19th century thanks to the chance discovery of local thermal water springs, its waters have 7 different chemical and physical compositions, for as many therapeutic effects.

-Immersed in the green hills of Modena, the Terme della Salvarola are located inside an elegant Liberty-style building dating back to 1910.
+Immersed in the green hills of Modena, the Terme della Salvarola spa is located inside an elegant Liberty-style building dating back to 1910.

 The benefits of its waters were already known in medieval times: it is said that even Matilde di Canossa went there to enjoy the therapeutic properties of these waters, even defined as “divine” by the Sassolese doctor Giambattista Moreali in the eighteenth century.

-The thermal bath in Riolo Terme, a small village located on the hills between Imola and Faenza, dates back to 1877 but the benefits of its waters have been known since the Renaissance period.
+The thermal bath in Riolo Terme, located on the hills between Imola and Faenza, dates back to 1877 but the benefits of its waters have been known since the Renaissance period.

 Even before the birth of the spa as we can admire it today, Riolo was a destination chosen for the healing power of its waters even by illustrious personalities such as Lord Byron, Gioacchino Murat, the Bonaparte princes, Pellegrino Artusi and Giosué Carducci.